IltisAuge/simple-transport/README.md

 # simple-transport
-A simple packet transport build on the Java Socket library
+A simple packet transport built on the Java socket library